The outcasts who hid Edward Snowden

 There is barely enough space for people to walk past each other in the cramped room.

-According to Rodel and her lawyers, she is about to be evicted, after Hong Kong authorities allegedly refused to pay her electricity bills.
+According to Rodel and her lawyers, she and her family were forced to abandon their apartment on Tuesday, after Hong Kong authorities allegedly cut off all rental and utilities assistance.

 Rodel's lawyers submitted a long letter to the Hong Kong authorities this week, accusing them of suspending payments to Rodel "due to her refusal to answer questions about Mr Edward Snowden."

-"No we did not withhold any assistance," Connie Hui, a spokesperson for International Social Service in Hong Kong, told CNN.
+"No we did not withhold any assistance," Connie Hui, a spokesperson for International Social Service in Hong Kong, told CNN before Rodel left her apartment.

 She said her agency had records proving all of Rodel's payments had been paid.